ripienaar/free-for-dev/README.md

    * [imagekit.io](https://imagekit.io) – Image CDN with automatic optimization, real-time transformation, and storage that you can integrate with existing setup in minutes.
 Free plan includes up to 20GB bandwidth per month.
    * [internxt.com](https://internxt.com) – Internxt Drive is a zero-knowledge file storage service that's based on absolute privacy and uncompromising security.
 Sign up and get 10 GB for free, forever!
    * [degoo.com](https://degoo.com/) – AI based cloud storage with free up to 20 Gb, 3 devices, 5 Gb referral bonus (90 days account inactivity).
+   * [jsonbin.io](https://jsonbin.io/) - A simple REST interface to store & retrieve your JSON data from the cloud.

 **[⬆️ Back to Top](#table-of-contents)**